 Getting to Zero

-Built for Zero Canada (BFZ-C) is an ambitious national change effort helping a core group of leading communities end chronic homelessness and veteran homelessness – a first step on the path to eliminating all homelessness in Canada.
+Built for Zero Canada (BFZ-C) is an ambitious national change effort helping a core group of leading communities across the country end chronic homelessness and veteran homelessness – an important step on the path to eliminating all homelessness in Canada.

 Our structured, supportive and data-driven approach focuses on creating a sense of urgency, optimizing local homeless systems, accelerating the adoption of proven practices and driving continuous improvement.